Home Insights Marketing Performance

 The Leadership Imperative

 Cultural alignment begins with leadership.
-When executive teams visibly and consistently model the behaviours the transformation requires — using the new systems, making decisions at the right level, embracing transparency — it signals to the entire organisation that the change is real and permanent.
+When executive teams visibly and consistently model the behaviours the transformation requires using the new systems, making decisions at the right level, embracing transparency it signals to the entire organisation that the change is real and permanent.
+This is particularly important for organisations navigating digital transformation in Australia.

 When they do not, it signals the opposite.
 And people are very good at reading the gap between what leadership says and what it does.